l00sy4/l00sy4.github.io/_posts/2023-12-2-Creating a payload encryption tool and trying it on the Havoc agent.md

 Payload encryption is a must against modern security solutions, as popular code such as meterpreter is sure to get caught by signature-based detection or static file analysis.
 Although encryption won't get us past heuristic analysis or ML behavioral analysis, it's a step forward toward being stealthy.
 While this is great, the drawback to payload encryption is that it increases file entropy.
 Entropy is a measure of randomness within a dataset, and files with an entropy that passes a certain threshold have a good chance of being marked as malicious.
 There are techniques to decrease entropy, which I will discuss in a later post.

 In this post, I will create a tool that implements a popular encryption algorithm for malware development.
-The tool will output the encrypted payload and the decrypt function of the selected encryption type.
-It will also generate random keys for the algorithms that need it.
+The tool will output the encrypted payload and generate a random key and initialization vector.
 Afterward, I will test out an encrypted payload against Defender.

 Let's create an argument parser using the `argparse` library